-Why study GCSE French, Spanish, Latin or German?
+Why study GCSE French, Spanish?

 It is a multilingual world - not everyone speaks English.
 94% of the world does NOT speak English as their first language.
 75% of the world does not speak English at all.
 A language enables students to communicate with others.
 (Information from Centre for Information of Language Teaching).